hphelion/documentation/moonshot/manage.imagebuilder.md

 <pre>disk-image-create &ndash;o &lt;image_prefix> &ndash;a amd64&ndash;u base rhel baremetal mongodb</pre>

 This creates a disk image file named base.qcow2.
 You can now upload and work with this image in HP Cloud OS for Moonshot.
-For detailed instructions, see the Manage Images topic of the [Administration Dashboard help (PDF)](http://docs.hpcloud.com/cloudos/moonshot/pdf/HP-Cloud-OS-for-Moonshot-Administration-Dashboard-Help.pdf).
+For detailed instructions, see the <b>Manage Images</b> topic of the [Administration Dashboard help (PDF)](http://docs.hpcloud.com/cloudos/moonshot/pdf/HP-Cloud-OS-for-Moonshot-Administration-Dashboard-Help.pdf).